zeyuD/Skeleton_Motion_tracking/README.md

 - Socket to send to other platforms
 - Save on local machine

+## Arranged To Do List
+- Limit tracking hand (e.g., only track right hand)
+- Display real-time Leap Motion status like FPS

 ## Implemented but Not Organized and Added
 - Hand and body skeleton tracking with Kinect 1&2 (C)
 - Hand tracking integration with MediaPipe (Python)